Examining the Washington Redskins' roster:

 Tight ends (3)

-Rookie tight end Ted Bolser had a good day Saturday, or at least a good couple of plays.
-He looks better than in the spring, which is a good sign.
-He's still learning the details of blocking, etc., and it could be hard to keep four tight ends this year.
+Rookie tight end Ted Bolser looks better than in the spring, which is a good sign.
+He's still learning the details of blocking, etc., and it could be hard to keep four tight ends this season.
 Bolser is a good candidate for the practice squad.
+Paul is having a good camp, but he had one last year as well.

 Defensive line (6)

 This one is fluid as well because it depends in part on Bowen’s health.
+Bowen is confident he'll be ready for the start of the season.
 I like Chris Neild and so do they, but can they keep him?
 Golston is more versatile and a key player on special teams, but he’s also 30 and they must get younger at some point.
 But he still helps in too many ways.
 Clifton Geathers and Neild will factor in here.

 Chase Minnifield remains eligible for the practice squad and has looked solid in camp.
 Richard Crawford is coming off a knee injury and needs time to get his game back.
 The one benefit for Crawford is that he can play in the slot; they need depth at that spot.
-Breeland has worked there as well however.
+Breeland has worked there as well, however.
+Porter is still shaking rust off his game after missing the offseason because of shoulder surgery; he needs to improve.
+It's hard to imagine Breeland playing over him in the slot, at least initially, but the coaches love Breeland's mindset and potential.